iiddoo/AngularDicomViewer/README.md

 # AngularDicomViewer

-[AngularJS](https://github.com/angular/angular.js) 1.x.x Viewer for *DICOM documents* with features and actions using conerstone ngDraggble.
+[AngularJS](https://github.com/angular/angular.js) 1.x.x Viewer for medical images and *DICOM documents* with features and actions using [conerstone](https://github.com/chafey/cornerstone) and ngDraggble.

 The app
 ----